hikeventures/hikeventures.github.io/_posts/reviews/2016-05-23-Julbo-Swell.markdown

   - julbo
   - glasses
 ---
 After having had my old sunglasses for over 3 years I thought it was time to upgrade my sunglasses to a newer model.
-As [we interviewed Julbo on the ISPO 2016](https://www.youtube.com/watch?v=vdb3m52FdvM) in Munich I decided to have a look on their product range and came across the Julbo Swell which could become my new sun glasses for our packrafting trips.
+As [we interviewed Julbo on the ISPO 2016](https://www.youtube.com/watch?v=vdb3m52FdvM) in Munich I decided to have a look on their product range and came across the Julbo Swell which could become my new sun glasses for our packrafting trips. {% include disclaimer.html %}

 <a data-flickr-embed="true"  href="http://amzn.to/2eAfBDL" rel="nofollow" title="Swedish Packrafting Round-Up"><img src="https://farm8.staticflickr.com/7346/27152697396_5c004ed994_b.jpg" width="100%" alt="Julbo Swell on the Swedish Packrafting Round-Up"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>